NBISweden/workshop-python/lesson_plans/20231110_reflection.md

 a microphone being on or off, etc. I immediately changed the slides/equipment/etc. I am happy the TAs felt comfortable with sharing this and I thanked them each time.

+## [W3] Time management without a schedule

+I chose not to have a timed-out schedule, as I wanted to see how well I would do without one.
+This turned out to work OK, but could be improved.

+For example, I knew I had 100 slides, so that means
+I need to go through 17 every one of the 6 hours.
+This worked out perfectly until lunch: I was at slide 57 and was exactly halfway.
+However, I was wrong: in total I would only have 5 hours, hence I had 2 more hours left.
+I did speed up and got through all the theory, yet this was at the cost of more hands-on exercises.

+I conclude that indeed I can improvise without a timed-out schedule, yet I do enjoy writing down such a schedule, so I will do so anyways, when there is the time.
+On my list of priorities, it would have been the next thing to do.

 ## [I1] The amount of TAs